-In the disordered phase $q>q_c(P)$, we characterized the disordering time $T_{\mathrm{dis}}$, defined as the mean time to reach the vicinity of the mixed state starting from a fully ordered configuration.
-Combining a diffusion approximation with a backward FP treatment, we obtained a logarithmic system-size dependence $T_{\mathrm{dis}}\sim \mathcal{B}(P,q)\,\ln N$ for large system sizes.
-For $n$-uniform and geometric ensembles, the prefactor remains finite for all $q>q_c$, ensuring logarithmic growth.
-However, for truncated power-law ensembles, the dynamics depends sharply on the tail exponent: the logarithmic scaling persists only for $\alpha > 5/2$.
-For heavy tails with $\alpha \le 5/2$, the divergent fluctuations of the hyperedge size accelerate relaxation, causing $T_{\mathrm{dis}}$ to become $O(1)$ (i.e., to no longer grow with $N$) in the large-$N$ limit under the natural cutoff.
-In the limit of extreme bias ($p \in \{0,1\}$), where consensus becomes absorbing, the consensus time $T_{\mathrm{cons}}$ exhibits the same distribution-controlled size dependence as the corresponding relaxation time in the unbiased setting, highlighting the central role of $P(n)$ in setting ordering time scales.
+In the disordered phase $q>q_c(P)$, we characterized the disordering time $T_{\mathrm{dis}}$, defined as the mean time required to reach the vicinity of the mixed state from a fully ordered initial configuration.
+Combining a diffusion approximation with a backward-FP treatment, we obtained the leading form $T_{\mathrm{dis}}\sim \mathcal{B}(P,q)\ln N$ when the corresponding logarithmic prefactor remains finite.
+For $n$-uniform and shifted geometric ensembles, this gives logarithmic growth throughout the disordered regime.
+For truncated power-law ensembles, the asymptotic behavior is more sensitive to the tail of $P(n)$: for $\alpha>5/2$, the logarithmic form persists, whereas broader distributions lead to stronger finite-size acceleration associated with rare large-group events.
+In the extreme-bias limits $p=0$ and $p=1$, where one consensus boundary remains absorbing, the consensus time follows the same distribution-controlled scaling as the unbalanced pure majority-rule case, highlighting the central role of $P(n)$ in setting ordering time scales.

-In the pure majority-rule regime ($q=0$), we analyzed the exit probability $E(c_0)$, the likelihood of reaching the all-$+1$ state from an initial fraction $c_0$.
-We showed that, near the symmetric point, $E(c_0)$ collapses onto a universal error-function profile governed by a single scaling variable that combines $c_0$, the system size $N$, and the hyperedge statistics.
-Ensembles that emphasize larger groups possess a higher ratio of drift to diffusion, effectively sharpening the transition and making small initial advantages deterministically decisive.
-Conversely, ensembles dominated by small groups broaden the transition region, enhancing the role of stochasticity.
-For sufficiently heavy-tailed ensembles, occasional macroscopic jumps can limit the quantitative accuracy of the diffusion description, although the scaling framework still captures the qualitative sharpening mechanism.
+We also analyzed the exit probability $E(c_0)$ in the pure majority-rule regime, i.e., the probability of reaching the all-$+1$ state from an initial fraction $c_0$ of $+1$ agents.
+Near the symmetric point, $E(c_0)$ collapses onto a universal error-function form governed by a single scaling variable combining $c_0$, the system size $N$, and the hyperedge statistics.
+Ensembles that favor larger groups exhibit a larger drift-to-diffusion ratio, thereby sharpening the crossover and making small initial imbalances more decisive.
+Conversely, ensembles dominated by small groups broaden the transition region and enhance the role of stochastic fluctuations.
+For sufficiently broad ensembles, rare large-group events can introduce quantitative corrections to the diffusion approximation, although the scaling framework still captures the qualitative sharpening mechanism.